cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

   SQL is sometimes subdivided into smaller languages focused on particular tasks: a data query language (DQL) for retrieving data, a data manipulation language (DML) for modifying data, a data definition language (DDL) for defining and modifying database objects, and a data control language (DCL) for managing authorization and access to data.
 These distinctions are largely unimportant, and will not be used in this textbook.

 The basic element of SQL is the *statement* or *query*.
-While a distinction can be made between these two (statements acting to change the state of the database, queries acting to retrieve data), it is common to use the terms interchangeably.
+While a distinction can be made between these two (statements act to change the state of the database, while queries act to retrieve data), it is common to use the terms interchangeably.
 Statements in SQL read much like English sentences, although with very strict rules.

 SQL is often pronounced as "sequel", although it is equally valid to simply say each letter.